DIBS ON STUFF

 The Slack App Directory

 Getting my app into the Slack App Directory was a journey.
 But I think the end result is that they have quite a tidy marketplace.
 There were some hurdles.
 I had to form a Privacy policy and a Terms of Service, and tiptoe through some fairly major compliance learnings (GDPR) they even requested that I change wording on this website: "The Slack App for Taking Turns" was not permitted.
 However, once I was in - something quite strange happened: People started installing the app.
 Kind of a lot of people (some from big name companies).
 All of a sudden I was seeing a jump from 1 or 2 people using Dibs every day, to 100-200.
-This was pretty damn exciting but also ...
-I started getting support emails.
-Support emails are actually great.
-They tell you what people want.
-They suggest new approaches and you get to (briefly) meet people who are enthusiastic about something you built.
+This was amazing.
+People contacted me, telling me what they wanted.
+People that were enthusiastic about something I built.
 I have had nothing but positive interactions.
-But they take a lot more time than I was expecting.
-And the feature requests - well, I have a problem because I love writing new features.
-Writing and deploying something new squishes my little dopamine receptors all over the place.
-And so, sooner or later - I was going to need a bigger boat.
+And the feature requests - well, I love making new features, it squishes my little dopamine receptors all over the place.
+But sooner or later - I was going to need a bigger boat.

 Phenomenal scalability, itty-bitty maintenance